BGCMLA Coronavirus (COVID-19) Updates & Resources

 • The CDC also provides specific guidance for travelers.

+At this time, there is no evidence that children are more susceptible.
 Children should engage in usual preventive actions to avoid infection, including cleaning hands often using soap and water or alcohol-based hand sanitizer, avoiding people who are sick, and staying up to date on vaccinations, including influenza vaccine.

 The National Child Traumatic Stress Network offers a Parent/Caregiver guide for COVID-19 with more helpful information for families.